Classical Einstein-Langevin Equation and Proposed Applications: Abstract

 \section{Abstract}

-We propose to formulate a theory for Classical Stochastic Gravity for certain applications in Astrophysics and Cosmology.
-This involves the Langevin approach in curved spacetime, which is introduced here, in the form of a classical Einstein-Langevin equation.
-The domain of applications of such an approach and possible outcomes of this formulation which are quite different than its semiclassical counterpart (which is an active area of research), are discussed.
-This field of study can be seen to emerge out of well established ideas and results in Brownian motion theory as well as the Stochastic Semiclassical Gravity and related issues in Thermodynamics .
-A brief calculation, to demonstrate the contribution of stochasticty and induced fluctuations to the background spacetime via heuristic solution of the Einstein Langevin equation is given .
+We propose a Classical Einstein Langevin equation, for certain applications in Astrophysics and Cosmology.
+The domain of applications and the formulation are quite different than its semiclassical counterpart ,which is an active area of research and inspires one to carry out this new formalism.
+The field of study can be seen to emerge out of well established ideas and results in Stochastic Processes in Newtonian Physics and the Physics in curved spacetime.
+This is an effort to combine ideas from the two areas to get meaningful and new physical results in astrophysics and cosmology.
+A brief calculation, to demonstrate the contribution of stochasticity and induced fluctuations to the spacetime metric, for static spherically symmetric relativistic stars by heuristic solution of the Classical Einstein Langeving equation is given .
 The applicability of the proposed formalism can have a wider expanse than is mentioned in this article.

 Pacs:{04.20.-q, 04.20.Cv, 04.40.-Dg,05.10.Gg,05.40.-a, 98.80Jk,98.80.Bp}